 Scottish Premiership team news, stats & selectors

-Catch up with all the team news and stats for those two games and choose your preferred XI.
+Catch up with the team news and stats for Sunday's three matches and choose your team's preferred XI.

 Pick your Kilmarnock XI